SultanTipa1/phase-1-functions-lab/README.md

 Next, customers want Scuber to calculate the number of feet travelled based on the distance.
+Write a function called `distanceTravelledInFeet` that takes in both the start and destination blocks, and returns theScuber, our transportation company, has gained some traction among moms and dads in New York City.
+It has also received a few requests.

+First, Scuber's executives want to ensure that Scuber's headquarters is near its customers.
+They would like you to write a function, `distanceFromHqInBlocks`, that takes in a pickup location for a passenger, and returns the _number of blocks_ from Scuber headquarters on 42nd Street.
+For example, if the pickup location is `50` (i.e., 50th Street), the return value should be `8`.

+The `distanceFromHqInBlocks` function's return value can then be used for another function, `distanceFromHqInFeet`, that translates the number of blocks from headquarters to the distance in feet.
+Each block in Manhattan is 264 feet long.

+Next, customers want Scuber to calculate the number of feet travelled based on the distance.
 Write a function called `distanceTravelledInFeet` that takes in both the start and destination blocks, and returns the number of feet travelled.
+Remember, each block in Manhattan is 264 feet long.
+For example `distanceTravelledInFeet(34, 38)` representing 34th St to 38th St, returns 1056 (`(38-34)*264`).
+You can assume that we are only calculating distance uptown/downtown, not from river to river. number of feet travelled.
 Remember, each block in Manhattan is 264 feet long.
 For example `distanceTravelledInFeet(34, 38)` representing 34th St to 38th St, returns 1056 (`(38-34)*264`).
 You can assume that we are only calculating distance